laravel/docs/redis.md

         }
     }

-Now, we may publish messages to the channel using the `publish` method:
+Now we may publish messages to the channel using the `publish` method:

     Route::get('publish', function () {
         // Route logic...